Mathew Leckie

-Mathew Allan Leckie (born 4 February 1991) is an Australian soccer player who plays for Melbourne City FC in the A-League and the Australian national team (for whom he has previously been the captain).
+Mathew Allan Leckie (born 4 February 1991) is an Australian soccer player who plays for A-League club Melbourne City and the Australian national team (for whom, he previously captained).
 Leckie, being a quick and agile player, is usually placed on the wing.
 However, he has previously been deployed as a midfielder, striker/second striker and even as a wing-back.

 Club career

 Early life

 As a child growing up in Melbourne's Western Suburbs, Leckie actually aspired to play Australian rules football, his family supporting Essendon and Box Hill, however at 11 years old a change to a school in Sunshine North with a more multicultural student body and close friends inspired him to take up football and he "never looked back".

 Leckie was a member of Victorian State League Division 1 outfit, Bulleen Lions until 2 September 2009, where Leckie was signed to Adelaide United for a two-year professional contract.